overbrowsing/web-archive.txt/README.md

 ## Overview

 *web-archive.txt* is an open specification for web archive interoperability, defining a human- and machine-readable plain-text descriptor published via the Well-Known URI pattern ([RFC8615](https://www.rfc-editor.org/info/rfc8615/)).
-It provides a consistent way for archives to publish identity, scope and access interfaces while enabling discovery and verification of programmatic endpoints.
+It provides a consistent way for web archives to publish identity, scope and access interfaces while enabling discovery and verification of programmatic endpoints.

 ## Why *web-archive.txt*?

 The web archiving ecosystem is diverse and resilient but appears as a constellation of “[siloed nodes](http://www.dlib.org/dlib/november15/vandesompel/11vandesompel.html)”.
 Identity, scope, governance, and access are often opaque and rely on ad hoc knowledge.
 As systems evolve, downstream aggregators and web archive indexes degrade, concentrating visibility and use in a small number of web archives.
-We developed *web-archive.txt* to address this by enabling each archive to publish a standard descriptor, preserving diversity while making differences explicit in a structured, human- and machine-readable format and supporting interoperability through comparable metadata.
+We developed *web-archive.txt* to address this by enabling each web archive to publish a standard descriptor, preserving diversity while making differences explicit in a structured, human- and machine-readable format and supporting interoperability through comparable metadata.

 ## *web-archive.txt* Specification